LeeAnnEditor/o365hq/blog/Dynamics 365 Customer Service.md

 ![](https://o365hq.com/images/555.png)

-In Navigation history there are details related to the customer location and chat information.
-With additional configuration, Live Assist can provide details about the customer including login name and customer details.
+In thte Navigation history there are details related to the customer location and chat information.
+With additional configuration, Live Assist can provide details about the customer, including login name and customer details.

 ![](https://o365hq.com/images/564.png)